SynthNetics/PRT/README.md

-# PRTPRT - Parallel Routing Table
+# PRT - Parallel Routing Table

 entered into "The Great Cross-Architecture Challenge" on CodeProject